matteoferla/DnD-battler/README.md

-# DnD-battler
+# DnD Encounter simulator
-Welcome to the D&D Battle simulator.
+Welcome to the D&D 5e Encounter simulator.
-A 5e D&amp;D encounter simulator written to determine victory probabilities and to test some hypotheses.
+It was written to determine victory probabilities and to test some hypotheses.
 [An online version of the simulator is hosted in Openshift](http://battle-matteoferla.rhcloud.com)

 # New